rkalendar/Repeater/README.md

 web: https://primerdigital.com/tools/

-To run the project from the command line, go to the dist folder and type the following:
+To run the project from the command line, go to the target folder and type the following; an individual file or a file folder can be specified:

-java -jar Repeater2.jar inputfilepath/orFolder
+java -jar Repeater2.jar input_file_path/Folder_path

 Basic usage:

-java -jar \Repeater2\dist\Repeater2.jar inputfilepath optional_commands
+java -jar \Repeater2\dist\Repeater2.jar input_file_path optional_commands

 Examples: